Lettings research: recording

 This amount should be recorded in the “Value/estimate of ineligible services” box in “Record lettings” information.
 When inputting this LI one should also select services “yes” on the second tab and select the “yes” radio button for leisure facilities on the services tab.
 It would also be helpful to record details of what was provided in the remarks box.

 - Lettings information – recording – all other pages

 - fair rent – services – all pages

-Subsides and premiums
+Subsidies and premiums

-Under the Rent Officers (Housing Benefit Functions) Order 1997 as amended, Rent Officers are required to collect lettings information which reflects the rent which a landlord could reasonably expect to obtain under a tenancy or letting.
-Under Rent Officers’ role within the Rent Act 1977 rent determinations are based on an open market rent starting point under a methodology confirmed in case law in the judgments of the Spatholme and Curtis cases.
-The basis of Rent Officers’ determinations of rent is the rent obtainable in the open lettings market.
+Under the Rent Officers (Housing Benefit Functions) Order 1997 as amended, rent officers are required to collect lettings information which reflects the rent which a landlord could reasonably expect to obtain under a tenancy or letting.
+Under rent officers’ role within the Rent Act 1977 rent determinations are based on an open market rent starting point under a methodology confirmed in case law in the judgments of the Spatholme and Curtis cases.
+The basis of rent officers’ determinations of rent is the rent obtainable in the open lettings market.

 An open market rent is a rent freely negotiated between a willing landlord and a willing tenant, without recourse to subsidies or premiums which may influence the open negotiations on one side or other of the bargain to be struck.
 This means the rent is negotiated, so that the landlord does not obtain more than the market would support, and the tenant does not pay less than the landlord could reasonably expect.

 A subsidy is a sum of money received by one of the parties to the tenancy, and this sum may have an influence on the amount of rent which the party is willing to agree to.